eclipse-ecal/ecal/doc/rst/advanced/layers/shm.rst

 - **Use multi-buffering as system-default**:

-  Edit your :file:`ecal.ini` and set a buffer count greater than 1:
+  Edit your :file:`ecal.yaml` and set a buffer count greater than 1:

   .. code-block:: ini